danielq1985/si_expansion_public/README.md

 # SI Expansion

-The project is the process of finding the right location to expand business.
+Finding the right location to expand business.

 ### Background